mibur1/psy112/book/2_models/6_Naive_bayes.md

 3. Plug into the Gaussian formula to compute likelihoods
 4. Multiply likelihoods and prior, and choose the class with the highest posterior

-This is exactly what `GaussianNB()` in scikit-learn does under the hood.
+This is essentially what `GaussianNB()` in scikit-learn does under the hood.

 ---